wyozi-gmod/gmod-nettable2/README.md

 -- the 'meta' reference does not have to be the same client and server side nettable2.RegisterMetaTable("RadioStation", meta)

+-- Note: 2nd argument can also be a func (table -> Unit) -- Parameter table should be the raw nettable object.
+Function should initialize the table as the -- object it is trying to be (eg. set metatables, call constructors)

 if SERVER then
   local t = {}
   t.stations = {}